Govt sets 50 lakh users threshold to define 'significant social media intermediary' under IT rules

 IT industry body Nasscom on Friday said the new rules for social media, OTT and digital media players aim to address concerns like grievance redressal, fake news and online safety but will require the right implementation to ensure they don’t become onerous for the platforms.

 There are, however, sections of the industry, including tech firm Mozilla which felt that certain provisions could “harm” freedom of expression.
-(AGENCIES)
+(PTI)

 Govt sets 50 lakh users threshold to define ‘significant social media intermediary’ under IT rules

-NEW DELHI: The Government has fixed fifty lakh registered users as the threshold for defining ‘significant social media intermediary’, which will have to adhere to additional obligations and compliance under the new IT rules that seek to crack down on misuse of social media platforms.
+NEW DELHI, Feb 27: The Government has fixed fifty lakh registered users as the threshold for defining ‘significant social media intermediary’, which will have to adhere to additional obligations and compliance under the new IT rules that seek to crack down on misuse of social media platforms.